-Put dandelion flower heads to good use—in dandelion wine.
+Put dandelion flower heads to good use by making dandelion wine.
 Make sure to select flowers that haven’t been exposed to chemical treatment.
-And just to be safe, wash them well before using.
+Just to be safe, wash them well before using.

 - 3 sterile pint bottles

 - large stainless steel or enamel saucepan

 - 4 cups dandelion heads